damianhakert/damianhakert.github.io/source/handbook/index.md

 Please make a <a href="https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests">merge request</a> to suggest improvements or add clarifications.
 Please use <a href="https://gitlab.com/gitlab-com/www-gitlab-com/issues">issues</a> to ask questions.

-## Subjects discussed on other pages of the handbook
+## Other pages of the team handbook

 * [General onboarding](/handbook/general-onboarding)
 * [Sales onboarding](/handbook/sales-onboarding)